Asymptotic Distribution-free Change-point Detection for Modern Data Based on a New Ranking Scheme: Simulation studies

-Finally, for the multivariate normal distribution with $t_7$ outliers, ED is the best for the location alternative, while for $d=1000$, it is outperformed by $\Tg$-NN and $\Mg$-NN in the detection accuracy.
-For other alternatives, $\Tg$-NN and $\Mg$-NN dominate other methods, followed by GET and MET.
-It shows that $\Tg$-NN and $\Mg$-NN are robust to outliers.
+For the multivariate Gaussian distribution with $t_7$ outliers, ED is the best for the location alternative, while for $d=1000$, it is outperformed by $\Mg$-NN in the detection accuracy.
+For other alternatives, $\Mg$-NN almost dominates other methods, followed by GET and MET.
+It shows that $\Mg$-NN is robust to outliers.

 In summary, the distance-based methods ED, $C_{2N}$, and $S_3$, as well as DM, are powerful for the light-tailed distribution.
 Specifically, ED exhibits superior power for the location alternative, $S_3$ and DM are more powerful for the simple scale alternative, while $C_{2N}$ covers both the location and the scale alternatives.
 Nevertheless, these methods suffer from outliers and are less powerful for heavy-tailed distributions.
-On the contrary, the graph-based methods GET, MET, and SWR are less sensitive to outliers and show good performance for the complex scale alternative.
+On the contrary, the graph-based methods GET and MET are less sensitive to outliers and show good performance for the complex scale alternative.
 The problem with these methods is that they use less information than distance-based methods, thus suffering from the lack of power for light-tailed distribution and the location alternative.
 In particular, SWR uses the least information compared to GET and MET, so it has almost no power in many settings and alternatives when other methods attain moderate power.
-However, $\Tg$-NN and $\Mg$-NN are different from all methods, which possess comparable power for the light-tailed distributions and show robustness for the heavy-tailed distributions and outliers and perform well under a wide range of alternatives.
+On the other hand, $\Mg$-NN possesses good power for light-tailed distributions and shows robustness for heavy-tailed distributions.

-\section{Real Data Examples}
+\section{Real data examples}

-\subsection{Seizure Detection from Functional Connectivity Networks}
+\subsection{Seizure detection from functional connectivity networks}